-The biologist also coined and popularised the term biodiversity, the prize jury said.
+The prize jury said the biologist also coined and popularised the term biodiversity.

 His studies spread into other fields including a seminal work on island habitats, and he provided the basis for the new field of evolutionary psychology, the jury said.

 Informed of the jury's decision on the eve of the announcement, Wilson said he saw the prize as a "culminating award" that recognised the advance of knowledge in the broadest sense, the foundation said.